 5) An examination of the role that social media plays in perpetuating the street code

-Aside from my commitment to research, I have a strong dedication to teaching.
+Aside from my commitment to research, I am deeply committed to excellence in teaching.
 I teach the following courses:

 - Criminology (SOC 225)